SayanInf/Hotel_Management_System/README.md

   pip install mysql-connector-python
 ```

-- Step 3: Database Setup
+### Step 3: Database Setup
->Open the 'Hotel_Management_System' folder which you downloaded earlier, copy the contents of [MySQLDbcreate.sql](https://github.com/SayanInf/Hotel_Management_System/blob/main/MySQLDBcreate.sql) and paste it in the MySQL command line or Directly open it with MySQL Workbench and click on the lightning icon shown in the top bar.
-Or, use Command Prompt(cmd) to run the 'MySQLDBcrete.sql' file.
+Open the 'Hotel_Management_System' folder which you downloaded earlier, copy the contents of [MySQLDbcreate.sql](https://github.com/SayanInf/Hotel_Management_System/blob/main/MySQLDBcreate.sql) and paste it in the MySQL command line or Directly open it with MySQL Workbench and click on the lightning icon shown in the top bar.
+Or, use Command Prompt(cmd) to run the 'MySQLDBcreate.sql' file.
 Note the MySQL hostname, username, password (andthe name of the schema only if you changed the name) of the given 'hotel_management' Schema.

-- Step 4: It's Done!
+### Step 4: It's Done!
 Yaayyy!!!
->Run the Hotel Management System.pyw file.
+Run the Hotel Management System.pyw file.

-- Step 5: Optional(Only after completing the above steps)
+#### Step 5: Optional - It Needs A Bit Coding Experience
->If you want to create an .exe file so that you can just click on the icon and it will run the app in any directory like your other programs in windows... :)
+If you want to create an .exe file so that you can just click on the icon and it will run the app in any directory like your other programs in windows... :)
 We will use pyinstaller package here to convert this 'Hotel_Management_System' python package to .exe file.
+use [this version](https://github.com/SayanInf/Hotel_Management_System/tree/optional) of the project.
+Open all the the python files in the package directory(no need to change the GUIs directory or any secondary directories inclued in the package directory.
+Only change the primary directory code) and manually edit the image addresses with your folder image addresses to get the image of the package(where I wrote 'change image with your own' in comment line).
+It is not advisable to do it since, you may miss some address and programme won't run, but still if your are careful with the code you can do it... :) After you are done with it...

-for that first install [pyinstaller package](https://pyinstaller.org/en/stable/operating-mode.html#:~:text=PyInstaller%20reads%20a%20Python%20script,including%20the%20active%20Python%20interpreter!) from pip.
+First install [pyinstaller package](https://pyinstaller.org/en/stable/operating-mode.html#:~:text=PyInstaller%20reads%20a%20Python%20script,including%20the%20active%20Python%20interpreter!) from pip.
 Again, use terminal and enter
 ```bash
   pip install pyinstaller